DHTMLX/gantt-docs/data/api/gantt_getcolumnindex.md

 @params:
 - name		string			the name of the column
-* excludeHidden		boolean			skips indexes of hidden columns
+* excludeHidden		boolean			skips indexes of the hidden columns

 @returns:
 - index		number			the index of the column